Egypt's ousted President Morsi buried after courtroom death

 During his years in prison, Morsi, who was known to have diabetes, was often held in solitary confinement and was largely barred from receiving visitors.
 His family was only allowed to visit three times.
 While in detention, Morsi continued to appear in court on a range of charges.

+In early court sessions he gave angry speeches until judges ordered him kept in a glass cage where they could turn off his audio.

-Morsi's Muslim Brotherhood on Monday accused the government of "assassinating" him through years of poor prison conditions.
-The group demanded an international investigation into Morsi's death and called on Egyptians to protest outside Egypt's embassy across the world.
+Morsi's Brotherhood on Monday accused the government of "assassinating" him through years of poor prison conditions.
+The group demanded an international investigation into Morsi's death and called on Egyptians to protest outside Egyptian embassies across the world.

 Late Monday, Egypt's chief prosecutor said Morsi's body would be examined to determine the cause of his death.
 State TV, citing an unnamed medical source, said he died after suffering a heart attack.

-Morsi collapsed Monday after just having addressed the court, speaking from the glass cage he was kept in during sessions and warning that he had "many secrets" he could reveal, a judicial official said.
+Morsi collapsed Monday just after he had addressed the court, speaking from inside the glass cage and warning that he had "many secrets" he could reveal, a judicial official said.

 In his final comments, he continued to insist he was Egypt's legitimate president, demanding a special tribunal, one of his defense lawyers, Kamel Madour told The Associated Press.
 State TV said Morsi died before he could be taken to hospital.